sandylaker/sandylaker.github.io/_news/announcement_1.md

 ---

 I joined the **SAP AI Research** as a short-term intern.
-The task is to build a unified framework for incorporating knowledge-graphs into language transformers.
+The task is to build a unified framework for incorporating knowledge graphs into language transformers.